-3.13.4 Plugin Activation
+3.12.4 Plugin Activation

-Plugins are activated via slash.plugins.manager.activate and deactivated via slash.plugins.manager.deactivate.
+Plugins are activated via slash.plugins.manager.activate.
 During the activation all hook methods get registered to their respective hooks, so any plugin containing an unknown hook will trigger an exception.

 Note: by default, all method names in a plugin are assumed to belong to the slash gossip group.
 This means that the method session_start will register on slash.session_start.
 You can override this behavior by using slash.plugins.registers_on():